Role of the radiation-reaction electric field in the optical response of two-dimensional crystals: Radiation-reaction electric field in 2D crystals

-where $\vec{\textbf{\emph{E}}}^{(1)}_{loc}(t)$ and $\vec{\textbf{\emph{E}}}^{(2)}_{loc}(t)$ are the local fields acting on the two atoms of the primitive cell.
 Formulas (\ref{Reaction_square}) and (\ref{Reaction_honey}) express the radiation-reaction electric field acting on the single dipoles in terms of their dipole moments.
 Being proportional to the negative time-derivative dipole moments, this force induces a damping and an energy loss due to the emission of radiation.